dubey2709/TheBroCode/README.md

 # The Bro Code

-An Android group chat application made using flutter where you can chat with your friends or bros<br>
+A real time group chat application made using flutter with login and register feature.
+All the chats and user data of the users of the app is stored in the Firebase Real time Database<br>
 Author - [@dubey2709](https://github.com//dubey2709)
 ## Tech Stack